 LLB, PCLL (HKU), MSocSc (Criminology, HKU), MA, PHD (History, CUHK), Solicitor (HK, non-practising), Certified Public Accountant (HK & US, non-practising), Fellow (Higher Education Academy)

 Dr Michael Ng is a legal historian focusing on the legal history of China and Hong Kong.
 Dr. Ng’s latest research monograph, Political Censorship in British Hong Kong: Freedom of Expression and the Law (1842–1997) (Cambridge), draws extensively on archival materials to challenge the widely accepted narrative that freedom of expression in Hong Kong is a legacy of British rule of law, and argues that Hong Kong’s free press, freedom of speech and judicial independence are products of Britain’s China strategy.
 Dr. Ng also authored Legal Transplantation in Early 20th Century China – Practicing Law in Republican Beijing (1910s-1930s) (Routledge), and co-edited Chinese Legal Reform and the Global Legal Order – Adoption and Adaptation (Cambridge) and Civil Unrest and Governance in Hong Kong – Law and Order from Historical and Cultural Perspectives (Routledge).
 His works have appeared in leading international refereed journals such as Law and History Review, China Quarterly, Law and Literature, International Journal of Asian Studies, Business History, and Journal of Comparative Law, among others.
 He has been appointed as visiting fellow of the University of Cambridge, visiting scholar of the University of Melbourne and the National University of Singapore, and visiting Associate Professor of National Taiwan University.

-Prior to joining the Faculty of Law, Dr Ng has served in the legal, business and finance sectors for more than 15 years.
+Prior to joining the Faculty of Law, Dr Ng has served in the legal and finance sectors for more than 15 years.
 As a solicitor, Dr Ng specialized in corporate and commercial practice.
 After leaving the private legal practice, he served in a listed multinational corporation as its Chief Investment Officer and Finance Director, focusing on mergers, acquisitions and direct investment transactions in China and Asia.
 He also ran a China-focused private equity fund management firm as its Partner and CFO.

-Dr Ng welcomes discussion on supervision of MPhil or PhD study in legal history.
+Dr Ng welcomes discussion on supervision of graduate study in law and history, broadly defined.

 - Legal History of China and Hong Kong